WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 **Talking Points**:

 - Another common use for `componentDidMount()` is to bind event listeners to your component.
 You can then remove the event listeners in `componentWillUnmount()`, which is the only method in the last part of the component life cycle (when the component is being removed from the DOM).
 In the example seen on this slide, we bind and unbind an event listener for a drag-drop component.
+Note that memory issues will arise when using event listeners without unbinding them after use!

--You may call `setState()` immediately in `componentDidMount()`.
+- You may call `setState()` immediately in `componentDidMount()`.
 It will trigger an extra rendering but will happen before the browser updates the screen.

 </aside>